 As a Relational Therapist (MFT designation), I've completed 6 years in my Masters program exploring how systems inform the way we relate to ourselves as well as one another.
 For more information on this designation, please visit CAMFT.ca or AAMFT.org.

-I am offering both in-person sessions or online sessions at the preference of my clients.
+I am offer both in-person sessions or online sessions at the preference of my clients.

 No problem at all.
-I welcome you to reach out either by phone or email to book a 15-minute consultation, free of charge.
+I welcome you to reach out to me at melissapilztherapy@gmail.com to book a 15-minute consultation, free of charge.